gvilarino/docker-workshop/2-building-images/README.md

 Faster, right? 😎

-You may publish this image by using the command `docker push`, but you'll need an account in [`hub.docker.com`](https://hub.docker.com).
-But you can do that later.
-Now let's focus on `docker-compose`
+You may publish this image by using the command `docker push`, but you'll need an account in [`hub.docker.com`](https://hub.docker.com); you can do that later on your own.
+For now, let's [learn how to `docker-compose`](https://github.com/gvilarino/docker-workshop/tree/master/3-docker-compose)